rsayers/multirun/README.md

 Multirun
 ========

 Multirun is a development tool to run and monitor services needed in the development process.
+It can be thought of as a naive alternative to docker-compose for local development.

 Quickstart
 ----------